Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 Daar sighed.
 “I know.
 It’s why I valued him so much.
 That cold, detached perspective of his was damn useful.
 I’m gonna miss that.
 But he’s wrong ‘bout this.
 People ain’t robots, and we need to break ourselves of that artificial ideal.
 It was *foisted* on us.
 It weren’t ever natural.”

-“For myself---for most of us---I agree.
+“For myself - for most of us - I agree.
 But I wonder… if it was *completely* unnatural, could it ever have been foisted on us at all?”

 “…Eh, prol’ly not.
 I think mebbe a lotta bad ideas keep kickin’ around ‘cuz there’s some part o’ them that, I dunno, resonates?
 Is that a good word?”